 Although it tends to be quite crowded, the beautiful shore of Agios Spyridon is worth a visit when spending some time in Corfu.

-Surrounded by a beautiful landscape and with crystal clear waters, the beach is in an amazing location for some quality time swimming, sunbathing, or simply chilling under the Greek sun.
+Surrounded by a beautiful landscape and crystal clear waters, the beach is in an amazing location for some quality time swimming, sunbathing, or simply chilling under the Greek sun.

 The beach is close to the coast of Albania, and it’s not usually overcrowded, which makes it a perfect place for those looking for some authentic relaxation.